libvips/libvips/README.md

 ## libexif

-if available, libvips adds support for EXIF metadata in JPEG files
+If available, libvips adds support for EXIF metadata in JPEG files.

 ## libtiff